VER: Vision Expert Transformer for Robot Learning via Foundation Distillation and Dynamic Routing

-For active/total parameters, \alias perform better performance with less active and total performance as shown in Table \ref{tab: distill performance whole}.
-Overall, \alias delivers significant performance gains over existing baselines with comparable—or even lower—computational complexity.
+Ultimately, this demonstrates that \alias delivers significant performance gains over existing baselines with comparable or even lower computational complexity.

 \paragraph{Scalability and Extensibility.} We examine the effect of the $\operatorname{Top-K}$ hyperparameter by finetuning only the lightweight Robot Router to adjust how many experts are selected per patch.
 As shown in Table~\ref{tab:topk}, increasing the number of selected experts improves success rates but also increases computational cost.
 This demonstrates that \alias enables a controllable trade-off between accuracy and efficiency without retraining the backbone or the experts.
 Beyond scalability, \alias also offers extensibility by adaptive robot-domain knowledge integration.
 While distilled experts from pretrained VFMs encode strong general visual knowledge, they may miss information critical for specific downstream tasks.
 Our framework allows seamless integration of trainable experts tailored to such tasks.
 As shown in Table~\ref{tab:ablation-dfm-tfs}, adaptively combining Distilled-Foundation-Model (DFM) experts with Train-from-Scratch (TFS) experts achieves the best performance, highlighting the complementarity between generalist and task-specialized experts in enhancing overall task success.